google/novm/README.md

 *novm* is a legacy-free, type 2 hypervisor written in Go.
 Its goal is to provide an alternate, high-performance Linux hypervisor for cloud workloads.

-*novm* is powerful because it exposes a filesystem-device as a primary mechanism for running guests.
+*novm* is unique because it exposes a filesystem-device as a primary mechanism for running guests.
 This allows you to easily manage independent software and data bundles independently and combine them into a single virtual machine instance.